War in Ukraine shakes Africa

 No other continent has been more reluctant to condemn the Russian invasion of Ukraine than Africa.
 In the vote that the United Nations General Assembly carried out on the 2nd to demand the “immediate and unconditional” withdrawal of Russian troops from Ukrainian territory, only 27 of its 54 UN member countries voted in favor.
 The rest abstained or were absent, while Eritrea aligned itself with countries like North Korea or Syria and voted against.

 This division reflects the influence that the new power bloc led by China has on the African continent and the double impact of this war situation.
-While a large part of its states will be seriously affected by the rise in food and raw material prices, another part can benefit economically if it postulates itself as an alternative supplier of products that the West is going to miss: from Algerian or Senegalese gas, to South African platinum.
+While a large part of its states will be seriously affected by the rise in food and raw material prices, another part can benefit economically if it is postulated as an alternative supplier of the products that the West is going to miss: from Algerian or Senegalese gas, to South African platinum.

 “The war is causing a deep food security crisis, which has exposed Africa’s vulnerability to rising fuel and fertilizer prices, exacerbating existing political instability,” says Peter Kagwanja, director of the Institute for African Policy.
 “The Russian invasion of Ukraine underlines the growing unilateralism of the most powerful nations and pushes the world towards the abyss of a new Cold War,” adds the academic, for whom the Horn of Africa is “in the path of the tornado created by the geopolitical rivalry of the major powers.